 This degree is recognised by the PGA and graduates may gain membership of the PGA (subject to application).

-This degree will incorporate themes relevant to the varied demands of the industry and, in particular, those met by professional coaches.
+This degree will incorporate themes relevant to the varied demands of the industry, in particular those met by professional coaches.
 These themes will develop from year one, through to the honours year and encompass coaching, equipment technology, sports science and business.

 You will work alongside our BA (Hons) Golf Management students.

-The course is unique due to its proximity and close working relationship with Royal Dornoch Golf Club, rated Number 5 in the world in 2016 by Golf Digest.
-The club is also supportive of our students' development offering coaching opportunities, hosting golf events and providing placement opportunities.
+- The course is unique due to its proximity and close working relationship with Royal Dornoch Golf Club, rated top 5 in the world.
+The club is also supportive of our students' development, offering coaching opportunities, hosting golf events and providing placement opportunities.